Doing Research in Arts and Culture

 - to take recourse to an inventory of problem solving strategies to tackle the issues recurrent in doing interesting academic research;

-- to present your findings in a coherently written research report
+- to present your findings in a coherently written collective research report, and reflect on your collaborative and problem solving skills in an individual report

 With an eye on the format of the module (PBL in the form of seven 4-hour research ateliers), attendance in mandatory in this course.